pygospa/dotfiles/README.md

 ## Moved from Bitbucket

-I've finally decided to move most of my coding stuff from Bitbucket to github.
-As a consequence, here are my dotfiles, that where originally hostet at https://bitbucket.org/pygospa/dotfiles
+I've finally decided to move most of my coding stuff to github.
+As a consequence, here are my dotfiles, that where originally hostet at [Bitbucket](https://bitbucket.org/pygospa/dotfiles)

 ## How to install